preethi-g/Hangman-game/README.md

 # Hangman-game
-A fun game with words in c
+A fun game with words in c developed in codeblocks ide